InvisOn/Nutrient-Tracker/README.md

 - [awesome-react: A collection of awesome things regarding React ecosystem](https://github.com/enaqx/awesome-react)
 - [awesome-react-native: Awesome React Native components, news, tools, and learning material!](https://github.com/jondot/awesome-react-native)
 - [create-react-app: Set up a modern web app by running one command.](https://github.com/facebook/create-react-app)

+# Database

+- [ ] Learn about good database design
+- What is the actual difference between an ingredient, recipe, food, and meal?
+  - meal
+      - Has nutrient content
+        - Fat
+        - Carbs
+        - Protein
+      - Can be made up out of multi foods
+      - can have a step plan pointing to multiple recipes to make the meal
+  - recipe
+    - steps to make it
+    - Has nutrient content
+      - Fat
+      - Carbs
+      - Protein
+  - Food
+    - can be made up out of 1 or more ingredients
+    - Has nutrient content
+    - Fat
+      - Carbs
+      - Protein
+  - Ingredient
+      - Has nutrient content
+        - Fat
+        - Carbs
+        - Protein
+  - user should be able to select any of these that they have consumed
+      - and it should tally correctly to daily consumption of kcals, fats, carbs, and proteins